NBC chimes: "General Electric Company" folklore

 A commonly suggested explanation for the chimes' "G-E-C" sequence is that it comes from the initials of the General Electric Company (GE).
 In 1987, Robert C. Wright, the president and C.E.O. of NBC, testified before the U.S. Congress that "Not everyone knows that GE was one of the original founders of RCA, NBC's former parent, and that the notes of the famous NBC chimes are G-E-C, standing for the General Electric Company."
 References to this purported link date back to at least 1945.
 However, this was over a decade after the NBC chimes were adopted, and NBC's own early historical reviews make no mention of this supposed origin.

 In 1919, General Electric founded NBC's parent company, the Radio Corporation of America (RCA).
 At the time the NBC chimes were being developed, GE was still RCA's largest shareholder and also held 30% of NBC's stock.
 As part of an antitrust case settlement, in late 1932 GE agreed to relinquish its RCA and NBC holdings.
 Fifty-four years later, RCA was repurchased and made defunct by GE, which rechristened the RCA Building to the "GE Building", and later the "Comcast Building" after GE divested itself of NBC.
 The small handheld chimes commonly used when the NBC chime sequence was being developed had only four tones: G, F, C and E. Given these limited choices, it was most likely only a coincidence that the adopted sequence matched GE's initials, and while useful as a mnemonic for remembering the notes' correct sequence, there is little evidence actually supporting any link.

-Early radio station sound signatures
+Early radio station audio signatures

 Because radio is sound oriented, it was a natural development for stations to independently adopt a variety of audio signatures, which in some cases took the form of chimes.
 Examples existed from the earliest days of organized broadcasting, including at least three by the summer of 1923: